Teva or Chacos, which do you choose?

 Onward and upward Peasant, and don't forget your cod-piece! **Note the other peasant up in the tree stealing a bird's nest.

 The Avian Flu notwithstanding, there haven't yet been any birder-targetting plagues to shake up the game.
 But technology has already done so much to alter the face of birding and the nobility is still here, still strong.
 Cheap and powerful DSLR cameras, birding apps on smart phones, and massive internet communication has already enriched the lives of birding peasants.
-Birding is a less and less exclusive pursuit, and for better or worse less and less expertise is required for it to be done successfully (successful birding menaing finding lots of birds).
+Birding is a less and less exclusive pursuit, and for better or worse less and less expertise is required for it to be done successfully (successful birding meaning finding lots of birds).
 We still have our kings, our highest nobility, but the opportunity for individuals to differentiate their greatness is fast decreasing.
 So many people are turning up State records and Code 4 or Code 5 birds now.
 States and counties are less and less prone to being dominated by a few powerful birders.
 In another 40 years who knows what the birding landscape will be: less legend and less mystery, but more species?
 Will it be better?
 Will it be worse?
 The Feudal System was a largely organic development, a crude structuring born in part out of necessity and in part out of the natural pecking order, so to speak, that forms in communities and associations of any kind.
-It was modified and replaced by more complicated systems in an increasingly complicated and competitive world.
+It was modified and replaced by more complicated systems in an increasingly complicated and competitive world (though I'd also argue that it's not so far gone as we Americans would like to think).
 So long as birders insist on keeping their different lists for counties and states, for Big Days and Big Years, specific birding territory will not disappear.
 But as more rarities become less rare, some aspects of birding may become more plebeian relative to their older forms.
 If and when this Feudal structuring fades away--and whether or not it should--cannot really be foretold.
 In Europe anyway the post-Feudal nation states started imperialistic expansion into other continents.
 So whatever else happens, you better look out, Costa Rica.

 Photo courtesy of the Daily Mail